 Please find detailed information about the Physics laboratory here.

-During their bachelor's studies, students are required to choose compulsory electives from human, social, and political sciences (D-GESS).
+During their Bachelor studies, students are required to choose Compulsory Electives in Humanities, Social and Political Sciences (GESS).
 The purpose of these GESS courses is to enhance the students' ability to position their engineering knowledge within a broader community and world context.
 Participation in GESS courses can occur during semesters 1 through 6; however, they are generally attended during the fifth and sixth semesters.
-Information on these courses is under Compulsory Electives GESS on the right.

 Student performance is usually assessed by examinations.
 6 credit points must be obtained in this category.